christiansatumich/Announcements/README.md

 - 🙏 **Gospel Meeting**
     - Invite your friends to hear the gospel and find the meaning of their lives!
 - 🌱 **Spring College Conference**
-    - Feb 20-22 in Ohio with students from all over the Midwest!
+    - Feb 20-22 in Joliet, IL with students from all over the Midwest!
     - [Register now!](https://mwcollegeconf.org/)
     - Send payment (depending on room arrangement) via the Revive app or directly through Venmo @CSMichiganVen
 - 🚐 **Spring Break Trip**